Linux package signatures

 pkg_gpgcheck=1

-If the file does not exist, you don’t have the repository installed.
+If the file do not exist, you don’t have the repository installed.
 If the file exists, but the output shows gpgpcheck=0, then you must edit that value to enable it.

 Verify a Linux package rpm file